Lil Jon: Early life

-Smith was born in Atlanta, Georgia, and raised in a middle-class neighborhood located in Southwest Atlanta.
+Smith was born in Atlanta, Georgia, and raised in the city's Southwest Atlanta region.
 He is the oldest of five children born to his father, an aerospace engineer with former military service, and his mother, with a medical career within the military.
 Three of his siblings would later follow their parents' lead and also serve in the United States military.

 Smith attended Beecher Hills Elementary School and Southwest Middle School, both located within the Atlanta Public Schools district.
 His mother described him as a high achiever early on in addition to being independent and a passionate reader.
 While in middle school, Smith became lifelong friends with Robert McDowell, Dwayne "Emperor" Searcy (future DJ and radio personality for Radio One's WHTA), and Vince Phillips (named as one of Billboard's Top Music Lawyers since 2020), who would become business partners.
 The foursome quickly became immersed in the skateboarding culture and would later work at Skate Escape, a popular skate and bicycle shop near the city's iconic Piedmont Park.
 While his best friends attended Benjamin E. Mays High School, Smith attended Frederick Douglass High School for their magnet program and was a member of the marching band.
 They also began to frequently attend concerts at the Masquerade, to see their favorite bands, including Agent Orange and Red Hot Chili Peppers.

 At the age of 15, Smith taught himself how to DJ, and although his parents were strict, they gave him a chance to work on his DJ skills by allowing him to have house parties in the basement of the family home, citing that they would rather have him under their watch than for him to "be in the street somewhere wilding out".
 The parties, hosted by Smith and Searcy, "Old Eng and Chicken Wing" became popular with local teens.
 In addition to working at the skate shop, Smith also began spinning at house parties and working in local dance clubs as a DJ.
 Eventually, Smith became an in-house DJ at Phoenix, a popular Atlanta nightclub at the time.
 It was there he would meet established music artists such as Jermaine Dupri, TLC, the Notorious B.I.G., Craig Mack, and Mary J. Blige.